vyldr/map-generator/README.md

 > `map-generator.exe`

 This should open the map generator window.
 The inputs along the side control different features of the map.
 The `Randomize` button will choose random values for the input parameters.
 The `Generate` button will generate a different map using the current input parameters.
 The `Save` button will save the current map.

+# Version 2.1

+This version adds a height view to preview the heightmap.
+It also adds a spoiler mode in case you want the map to be a surprise.
+The random seed is now accessible.
+The window can now be fully resized.

+# Version 2.0

+This version has been updated to a GUI with sliders that control different parameters and a live preview of the generated map.

 # Version 1.2